flynx/XMPGen/README.rst

             --use-labels        if set, use both labels and ratings.
             --clear-labels      clear list of labels, shorthand to removing all the labels one by one.
-            --label=LABEL       add label to list of labels (default: ['Review', 'Second']).
+            --label=LABEL       add label to list of labels (default: ['Second', 'Review']).
 NOTE: the order in which labels are added is significant - first is higher priority last lower.
             --remove-label=LABEL
                                 remove label from list of labels (default: []).